Aerial view of a residential home with rooftop solar panels installed as part of a residential solar system.

 What Freedom Forever Customers Should Do Right Now

 If you are a Freedom Forever customer, do not panic.
-Your solar panels may still continue producing electricity.
+Your solar system should continue producing electricity in many cases, but homeowners should still monitor system performance closely and report problems immediately.
 However, now is the time to stay organized and protect yourself.

 Save All Your Documents